| WorkSafeBC Updates The latest release

 ongong project, there are already several resources that staff in the K-12 sector will be able to access more easily.
 More

 resources will be added over time so check back frequently.
+Another new introduction is

 the WorkSafeBC Education Sector Update,